 (iOS)

 This app includes a step-by-step guide that walks the user through a suicide safety assessment.
 Once users complete the assessment, the app identifies current safety and protective factors.
 It creates a wellness scale that helps users identify areas of concern in real time and includes the next steps they should take.
-Based on the safety concerns identified, users receive an immediate response plan.
+Based on the identified safety concerns, users receive an immediate response plan.

 Warning Signs & Suicide Prevention Apps